Choirs for three year olds through 12th graders are directed by Stephanie McIlwain Miller.

 Joyful Noises: Different songs speak to different people.
 The Joyful Noises sing for the glory of God and to help create “thin places” through which the congregation might encounter God in worship.
 Therefore, each chorister works to sing every song as if it is their personal favorite.

 This year we will be helping each chorister set goals for what skills they, as an individual, are ready to build upon in addition to working toward our group goals.
+The youth have been invited to sign up for times to meet with Kevin and Stephanie prior to worship so we can help them figure out where they are musically, what they would like to work toward, and how they can help themselves get there.

 These young people are full of joy and energy as they offer their voices in a ministry that touches everyone in the congregation.
 They are learning that they each have something of value to offer, that they are a vital part of our community, and that they are leaders in worship. -Lynne Lew, member of LWUMC